Marcel-zb96/geo-tag-backend/README.md

 ## Project Title & Description

-This project is a backend application built with a TypeScript.
+This project is a backend application built with TypeScript.

 ## Prerequisites & Dependencies